Comparing quantum and classical Monte Carlo algorithms for estimating Betti numbers of clique complexes: Numerical experiments

 \section{Numerical experiments}

-As summarized in Table \ref{tab:comparison}, we have analysed four Monte Carlo algorithms for normalised Betti number estimation, deriving theoretical worst-case upper bounds for the required number of samples to achieve convergence with a given level of confidence, $\eta$.
+As summarized in Table \ref{tab:comparison}, we have analysed four Monte Carlo algorithms for normalised Betti number estimation, deriving upper bounds for the required number of samples to achieve an $(\epsilon, \eta)$-estimate for a given error $\epsilon$ and confidence $\eta$.
 In this section, we set out to empirically verify our analysis by implementing all four algorithms and confirming that the output of the algorithms converge to the known ground-truth values within a required precision, $\epsilon$, using a number of samples less than or equal to the conservative upper bounds.
-We also set out to observe empirical performance differences between the four algorithms even when selecting complexes that are not examples of the worst-case.
+We also set out to observe empirical performance differences between the four algorithms.

-The number of samples needed by the four algorithms to produce the estimate $\hat{\beta}_k$ for a user-selected order $k$ naturally depends on the two user-provided `output-quality' parameters $\epsilon$ and $\eta$ (we choose $\epsilon=\eta=0.1$ throughout).
-More opaquely, the sample counts depend on subtle properties of the user-provided graph, most importantly, the spectral gap $\delta$ (and indeed the full eigenspectrum), of the induced normalised combinatorial Laplacian.
-In addition, the two classical algorithms also depend on the average one-norm of the Laplacian's columns along accessible paths, since this controls the average number of Monte Carlo paths that need to be followed to accurately estimate the relative number of holes.
-The quantum algorithms are free from this dependence since \emph{all} paths are `followed' in quantum superposition.

-The number of vertices, $n$, indirectly features in the upper bound on the number of samples through the spectral gap, where as $n$ increases the gap may decrease e.g. $\delta=O(1/\textrm{poly}(n))$ and indeed does for our chosen class of benchmark graphs.
+The number of samples needed by the four algorithms to produce the estimate $\hat{\beta}_k$ for a user-selected order $k$ naturally depends on the two user-provided `output-quality' parameters $\epsilon$ and $\eta$, which we choose as $\epsilon=\eta=0.1$ throughout.
+More opaquely, the sample counts depend on subtle properties of the user-provided graph, most importantly, the spectral gap $\delta$ of the normalised combinatorial Laplacian.
+The number of vertices, $n$, indirectly features in the upper bound on the number of samples through the spectral gap, where as $n$ increases the gap may decrease e.g. $\delta \in O(1/\textrm{poly}(n))$ and indeed does for our chosen class of benchmark graphs.
 The number of vertices also features in the computational time needed to generate one sample.

-By worst-case graphs, we refer to graphs whose non-zero eigenvalues are mostly concentrated at the spectral gap and the average one-norm of the Laplacian columns are maximal, namely 2.
-A relaxation of the worst-case properties would result in convergence with fewer samples, which indeed we do observe on the benchmark graphs.
-The four algorithms benefit in different ways from deviation from the worst-case.